 Here are some examples of such assertions that can certainly be reinterpreted from a contemporary perspective:

 The Garden of Eden story in Genesis 2 is not empirically true, but it can be accepted as metaphorical truth.
-There were no two individuals named Adam and Eve.
 In Hebrew, the word “Adam” can be translated to mean “humankind,” and the word “Eve” translated as meaning “life.”
 The story of the Garden of Eden was one way that a prescientific people could answer the important questions, “Where did we come from?” and “Why is there so much trouble in the world?”
 It’s a good story that retains its truth as metaphor.
 God made us.
 We have free will to make choices.
 Pride (ego) causes much trouble.
 We tend to shift blame and make excuses.
 Those Scriptural truths are still powerful.